 - The things customers complain about may present new business opportunities for increasing revenue, reducing operational costs, solving problems and increasing value.

 8. Obtain Competitive Intelligence

-- Customer comments and complaints (particularly those along the lines of “company ABC does it this way) can provide you with valuable competitive intelligence, letting you know what others are doing that you are not (yet).
+- Customer complaints can provide you with valuable competitive intelligence, letting you know what others are doing that you are not (yet).

-- When customers complain, you learn which customers are willing to speak up.
-These customers can (and should) be invited to participate in customer focus groups, surveys, panels, beta-tests, on-site visits and other research activities.
+- Complaints let you learn which customers are willing to speak up.
+You can use this knowledge to invite them to participate in customer focus groups, surveys, panels, beta-tests, on-site visits and other research activities.

 10. Build Customer Loyalty